 Fact: The absence of common driving rules on Egyptian roads never fails to shock European tourists.
 Traffic lights which are rather rare in Egypt are barely ever used.
 Pedestrians do not come first, even when the green light is on.
 The half of all vehicles in Egypt is registered in Cairo, that’s why chaos reigns on the roads of the capital.

 Facts: Most of souvenirs you’ll see in Egypt were actually made in China.
 Consult with travel agents or fellow travellers online about the places where you could buy unique and authentic Egyptian souvenirs.
 Keep in mind that the process of buying and selling is almost a ritual in Egypt.
 Market vendors will probably invite you to drink a cup of tea or coffee and negotiate about the price, while offering you some of their other items.

 Even with all the precautions taken, keep in mind that Egypt remains a controversial travel destination for a reason.
 Be especially cautious if you travel solo or if you are female, as these two categories of tourists are especially vulnerable to the chance of becoming victims of crime.
-Make sure to get travel insurance before heading to Egypt, and to check the FCO advice that gets frequent updates due to the unstable situation in the country.
+Make sure to mind these facts about Egypt, get travel insurance before heading to Egypt, and to check the FCO advice that gets frequent updates due to the unstable situation in the country.